 This means I’m likely to have decent offers of employment forever, and I can stick words like “architect” and “principal” in my job title.

 What all of this does not buy is the ability to show up and demand 2.5x the salary of a beginning junior engineer rather than the normal 2x.
 I talked to a lot of companies in the most recent job search, and it’s not just the five or six frontrunners that were skittish about my salary level.
 The non-frontrunners were usually ruled out by saying, “nope, nobody’s worth that much” without even an interview.

-I don’t have a good way to quantify how many junior engineers my work is worth, but Silicon Valley startups don’t think there’s even the slightest chance I could be worth three of them.
+I don’t have a good way to quantify how many junior engineers my work is worth, but Silicon Valley startups don’t think there’s even the slightest chance I (or in effect, nearly anybody) could be worth three of them.